Jaw Pain and Chiropractic

 Clicking is not normal!
 Any clicking and pain with jaw movements occur when the joints of the jaw and the chewing muscles (muscles of mastication) do not work together correctly.
 In our centers, our chiropractors and physiotherapists will collaborate closely with one another to identify the source of your problem and to correct it.
 Our collaborative methods of TMJ (Jaw) therapy is unique.
 It is unique as it involves two of the best suited therapeutic fields: Chiropractic and Physiotherapy.
 Early detection and treatment are critical as some forms of TMJ problems could lead to more severe conditions.
 Call today and get the best TMJ treatment in Malaysia today.

 The most important thing for a patient with jaw pain (TMJ pain) to know is that they need to be patient.
 Treatments take time.
 There are no magic bullets or magic potions that one can adapt to make everything all right.
-Our chiropractors in Malaysia are backed by the best clinical teams of physiotherapists who utilize their hands-on skills and some specific therapeutic machines to help control the condition.
+Our chiropractors are backed by the best clinical teams of physiotherapists who utilize their hands-on skills and some specific therapeutic machines to help control the condition.

 Why did I get TMJ Pain?